d2s/Documentation/docs/HowtoUseRsyncOSX.md

 All configurations to execute are listed in table.
 From this screen all actions (edit configurations, adding parameters to rsync, delete configurations) regarding configurations are executed.

 There are two labels on top of table : **Profile** and **Double click: YES**.
 Configurations can be saved in user selected profiles.
-The profile in use is shown in label `Profile : name`. `Double click:YES` (or NO) either allow or dont allow executing single tasks by double click on row.
+The profile in use is shown in label `Profile : name`. `Double click:YES` (or NO) either allow or don't allow executing single tasks by double click on row.
 Disable or enable in Configuration.

-**Important**: Information about *new:* and *delete:* files and remote number of directories are only avaliable if version 3.x of rsync is used.
+**Important**: Information about *new:* and *delete:* files and remote number of directories are only available if version 3.x of rsync is used.

 ![Main view](screenshots/master/main1.png)